 It’s not just commuter cars, trucks, and SUVs that these transporters are prepared to haul.
 Maybe you want to show off your motorcycle at Daytona Bike Week – or maybe you want to cruise the beachside streets in your exotic or classic car.
 You might not want to put the miles on between New York and Florida.
 After all, a trip from Buffalo to Daytona is nearly 1,500 miles!
 That’s a lot of wear and tear and fuel.
 The good news is, auto transport companies know how to tackle all of these and more, including RVs, ATVs, and pretty much anything with tires!
 Contacting an auto transport company is the right choice to make if you’re making a move or even a short trip to show off your ride.
 Spots can be limited, especially at popular times of the year, and they get booked early and quickly!

 The distance from New York to Florida fluctuates greatly.
-You can get from Manhattan to Jacksonville in under 1000 miles, although they are miles along some of the country’s busiest, most highly-trafficked interstates.
+You can get from New York City to Jacksonville in under 1000 miles, although they are miles along some of the country’s busiest, most highly-trafficked interstates.
 If you’re making a shift from the furthest points in those states – say, from upstate Plattsburgh to Miami – that can leap up to over 1,600 miles.
 That’s a drive that suddenly might be a bit more than you’d like to tackle!

 When you’re making this lifestyle shift, there’s a lot to think about.
 Get rid of the headaches of moving a vehicle by hiring professionals to do this long-distance transfer!
 Driving your car, truck, or SUV to your new home yourself might sound like a good idea, but driving over 1,000 miles might not sound like a lot.
 However, there are a lot of factors that go into making the trip.
 Fuel costs and hotel fares add costs, plus there is the invaluable time required to drive this distance.
 Putting anywhere from 950 to over 1,600 miles on your vehicle isn’t just more mileage on the engine.
 Road debris and weather conditions on the road can lead to paint and body damages.